GhayathAlobaidi/Data-Pipeline--Spotify-Playlist-Analysis/README.md

 This Data Pipeline utilizing a Python script enables the user to input a Spotify playlist URI via command line.
 Please create a Spotify Developer account to retrieve access keys which will be used with this script.

 Upon verification and connecting with Spotify's API, song features are downloaded, converted into a Pandas Dataframe and then saved into an Excel Spreadsheet.
+The features could also be efficiently saved into RDBMS using SQL.

 Using Python's MatPlotlib, the results are calculated, graphed and presented in a 3D model.